 This shows you how to define products with multiple possible combinations without creating all of them ahead of time.
 Note that you will still need to create the products which are meant to be sold as a bundle.
 Those products which are actually created will actually sync to Megaventory too.

-This demonstrates how a visitor of yours can purchase a bundle and this will create a Sales Order both in Magento and Megaventory and also a Work Order in Megaventory.
-Processing the Work Order in Megaventory (ie packaging the goods) will reduce the stock of the raw materials and increase the stock of the finished good (the bundle).
+This demonstrates how a visitor of yours can purchase a bundle and this will create a Sales Order both in Magento and Megaventory and also a Production Order in Megaventory.
+Processing the Production Order in Megaventory (i.e. packaging the goods) will reduce the stock of the raw materials and increase the stock of the finished good (the bundle).